guettli/gui4db/README.md

 # Conclusion

-I think I will keep it simple and use Django together with plain TypeScript without a framework.
+I think I will keep it simple and use Django together with plain JavaScript without a framework.
 Dead simple: Send HTML from the server to the client.
+Maybe I will use Bootstrap.

 # More